Watermelon

 Videos

 Kids are going to ask, “why are some watermelons seedless?”
-Be prepared by watching this video before exploring watermelons with your kids.
+Be prepared to answer them by watching this video before exploring watermelons with your kids.
 Honestly, until I watched this video I really didn’t understand how scientists were able to remove the seeds.
 Personally, I like the seeds, they are nostalgic for me.

 The next video is about agriculture and how the watermelon goes from farm to market.
 There is a lot of work that goes into watermelon farming and it is hard labor, too.